18F/handbook/_pages/business-units/solutions/solutions-history.md

 ### 2019: OPP --> Solutions

 In 2019, we got a bit bigger.
 OPP was renamed to Solutions during a [TTS-wide re-organization](https://www.fedscoop.com/gsa-tts-restructuring-anil-cheriyan/).
-And as part of this change, a number of projects moved from 18F to Solutions, including:
+And as part of this change, we became responsible for a number of 18F projects, including:

 - [Cloud.gov](https://cloud.gov/): a Platform as a Service built specifically for government work.
 Created by 18F in 2015.
 - [Federalist](https://federalist.18f.gov/): a publishing platform for modern government websites.
 Created by 18F in 2015.